CharliesCodes/CharliesCodes/README.md

 </a>

 ### About Me :
 Hi!
-I'm Dominique Zeise, I studied Bioinformatics and I work as a Data Scientist.<br>
+I'm Dominique Zeise, I studied Bioinformatics and I work as a Data Engineer.<br>
 I love working with Python and R. That's why I founded my company Zeise Coding.
 On my [homepage](https://www.zeise-coding.de/) I write blog articles about Data Science, Bioinformatics, Artificial Intelligence and much more.<br>
 I also offer online courses for these disciplines.
 You can get a discount if you buy them through my website under [courses](https://www.zeise-coding.de/kurse/).